JeffRoth/stranger-sections/README.md

 *images/input/*

 The notebook will create a folder in the project named *output/* and will save the output masks there as numpy arrays in *.npy* format.
+Also saved in this folder will be the enhanced thin section images and (optionally) the image masks in .png format

+# Requirements

+The following libraries are required for this code to work:

+* numpy
+* matplotlib
+* scipy
+* pandas
+* pillow
+* scikit-image
+* opencv-python
+* networkx
+* rasterio
+* shapely
+* tensorflow
+* pytorch
+* tqdm
+* segmenteverygrain